Redesigning a 35 years old logo for a Mexican metal casting company.

 Competitor's logos found during the online research.

-According to the client, Mr. Gamboa tried to design, to his best intentions, molten metal being poured from a crucible, but the logo didn’t look anything like it.
-It looked old, and it was hard to understand.
-However, that didn’t stop Mr. Gamboa from growing his own company.
+With Fundición Gamboa, branding happened naturally thanks to its founder, Don Alfonso Gamboa.
+He started his company from scratch in 1954 and crafted the first logo and slogan with no design skills.
+According to the client, Mr. Gamboa tried to design molten metal being poured from a crucible to his best intentions, but the logo didn't look like it.
+It looked old and hard to understand.
+However, that didn't stop Mr. Gamboa from growing his company.

-Unfortunately, in 1991, Mr. Gamboa passed away due to health reasons, leaving the entire foundry to his wife and young children.
+Over the following decades, his work, last name, philanthropy, and entrepreneurial spirit gained popularity in the community and industry.
+Unfortunately, Mr. Gamboa passed away due to health reasons, leaving the entire foundry to his wife and young children in 1991.

 First logo redesigned by Ildefonso Green, Production Manager.